baycysec/.github/profile/README.md

 2. Development of DFIR tools and malware simulation projects for defensive testing.
 3. Publishing educational articles and research on Medium.

-<p align="justify">As a non-profit collective, BAY exists to support and empower the cybersecurity community.
+<p align="justify">BAY exists to support and empower the cybersecurity community.
 We are driven not by profit, but by purpose — fostering collaboration, education, and innovation in an ever-evolving threat landscape.</p>